Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ### Setting the substitution model

 In this analysis all of our sequences come from extant species and were thus all sampled in the present day (assumed to be {% eqinline t = 0 %}).
-Therefore we do not need to set up sampling dates and we skip the **Tip Dates** panel.
-Next, we need to set up the substitution model in the **Site Model** tab.
+Therefore we do not need to set sampling dates and we skip the **Tip Dates** panel.
+Next, we need to set the substitution model in the **Site Model** tab.

 > Select the **Site Model** tab.

 The options available in this panel depend on whether the alignment data are in nucleotides, amino-acids, binary data or general data.
-The settings available after loading the alignment will contain the default values which we normally want to modify.
+The settings available after loading the alignment will contain the default values we normally want to modify.

 The panel on the left shows each partition.
 Remember that we did not link the substitution models in the previous step for the different partitions, so each partition evolves under a different substitution model, i.e. we assume that different positions in the alignment accumulate substitutions differently.
-We will need to set the site substitution model separately for each part of the alignment as these models are unlinked.
-However, we think that all partitions evolve according to the same model (although with different parameter values).
+We will need to set the site model separately for each part of the alignment as these models are unlinked.
+However, we think that all partitions evolve according to the same general model (albeit with different parameter values).

 > Make sure that `noncoding` is selected.
 >